 State enforcement can be combined with educational opportunities, including the state diversion tobacco education program called the Arizona Retail Tobacco Training (ARTT).
-The AGO, ADHS/BCDHP, and county health partners developed the ARTT curriculum and the AGO continues to update the program to reflect changing tobacco laws and available health data.
+The AGO, ADHS, and county health partners developed the ARTT curriculum and the AGO continues to update the program to reflect changing tobacco laws and available health data.
 AGO works closely with all 15 Arizona counties to train ARTT instructors, educate courts and prosecutors about the availability of ARTT, and provide ongoing technical assistance to all partners as necessary.
 Maricopa County, the largest county in Arizona by population, began offering the ARTT program in April of 2013.
 Class attendance has gone from one or two defendants per class with classes held every other month to completely full classes with up to 30 attendees per class and two classes per month.
 ARTT is designed to serve both as a diversion option for clerks and businesses who fail inspections and as a free training resource for all Arizona tobacco retailers.
+In Maricopa County, approximately one-third of attendees at an average class are there voluntarily while two thirds are there to resolve a citation.
 County health partners in several counties have provided classes to larger groups of employees from one store or chain at the request of a local business.
-Several smaller, local chains have indicated to trainers that they send all their new employees to ARTT as part of their new employee training.
+Several smaller, local chains have indicated to trainers that they will send all of their new employees to ARTT as part of their new employee training.
 In approximately May of 2020, Maricopa County declined to continue providing the ARTT class.
-The Maricopa County Attorney's Office (MCAO), the prosecuting agency for most youth tobacco citations, is highly supportive of the ARTT program.
-MCAO reached an agreement with an existing diversion services provider to provide the ARTT class on an emergency basis, and ADHS/BCDHP entered an MOU with MCAO to continue the service through the contractor for the 2021 State Fiscal Year.
-Following the COVID-19 pandemic, county partners, including the MCAO contractor, have been giving ARTT presentation virtually via Zoom or similar platforms.
-ADHS and AGO continue to work with MCAO to develop a sustainable, effective implementation plan for ARTT in Maricopa County.
-ADHS and AGO collaborate to present a monthly, live, online ARTT class for voluntary participation by retailers in Maricopa County or any other Arizona retailer.
-To date, participants in the voluntary class have included both large chains such as Family Dollar, 7-11 and Circle K and small businesses with a single location.
-Counties outside Maricopa have resumed ARTT instruction in calendar year 2021.
-For the 2023 State Fiscal Year, ADHS will be resuming direct contracting of ARTT for Maricopa County, with oversight and technical support from AGO.
+The Maricopa County Attorney's Office (MCAO), the prosecuting agency for the majority of youth tobacco citations, is highly supportive of the ARTT program.
+MCAO reached an agreement entered an MOU with ADHS to provide ARTT through a contractor.
+The contractor receives specialized training from AGO and AGO tobacco staff routinely participate in co-teaching the Maricopa County ARTT classes.
+Following the coronavirus disease 2019 (COVID-19) pandemic, county partners, including the Maricopa County contractor, have been giving ARTT presentation virtually via Zoom or similar platforms.
+All classes are presented live to provide for direct engagement and immediate Q&A.